Do you need to know what your solid waste and recycling days are? Click on the links below for answers to all your

-The above materials, with the exception of hazardous waste are accepted at the Waste Transfer Station on Walker Avenue west of Hwy.
+The above materials are accepted at the Waste Transfer Station on Walker Avenue west of Hwy.
 4.

 In efforts to reduce the amount of organic waste going to the landfill, the City of Selkirk encourages residents to do backyard composting.
 Compost bins are not currently available through the City of Selkirk, however there are some retail locations in Selkirk that stock them.

 City of Selkirk employees also want to do their part in reducing organic waste being landfilled.
 All three of the office buildings have planned their own composting ritual.
 Fruit and vegetable scraps, egg shells, coffee grounds and yard waste from around the municipal buildings will be composted in a pilot program starting this fall.
 You’ll see the compost bins in action soon if you visit any of our three municipal buildings.